ohClaire/fitlit-group-project/README.md

 In Part 2, we learned how to work with more complex data sets, work with a local server, how to post data to a server and we built upon our knowledge of how to display the data we worked with in our charts.
 As our styling was mostly finished by Part 1, this time for Part 2 was mostly spent improving functionality and making sure our validations were working properly.
 We implemented preventative error handling in our input fields so only valid data to be posted to the server, as well as handling for failed HTTP requests and server errors.

 We continued our excellent communication and support of one another to enhance our working conditions.
 We successfully completed this project working asynchronously and holding stand-ups to discuss our work to verify everyone understood the changes before pushing them up.
 We are all very proud of the work we did with this project!

+NOTE: For the purpose of deploying this app with live data, I switched my fetch to the Heroku endpoints.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>